calaldees/teachingWorkshops/teacherEducation/_sessions.md

 ### SP7
 Friday 20th October - 11:00

-Generic
+* Generic
-How can we aid B4L through our planning and teaching in subject?
-Barriers to learning and key research and practice in subject Making subject connections – unfamiliar and familiar

-Subject
-* How can we aid B4L through our planning and teaching in Computing?
+    * How can we aid B4L through our planning and teaching in subject?
     * Barriers to learning and key research and practice in subject
+    * Making subject connections – unfamiliar and familiar (NOTE: Sematic Waves)
+* Computing
+    * (G) How can we aid B4L through our planning and teaching in Computing?
+    * (G) Barriers to learning and key research and practice in subject
         * Technical (reliable?, responsive?)
         * Mental/Emotional (99% of the time software is broken) - Anxiety
+    * The physical space of a Computer room
+    * Classroom management software
     * Verbal and non-verbal communication for behaviour
-* The physical space of a Computer room
     * Teacher as a role model
         * self-regulate one’s emotions affects pupils’ ability to learn, success in school and future lives
-    * Computing is 98% failure
+        * Model mistakes deliberately - live coding/debugging
     * Pupils worldview and motivation
         * Intrinsic factors (related to their identity and values)
         * Considering 'Meaningful success' from pupils perspective
         * pupils believe that their feelings will be considered and understood
     * Predictable and secure environment
         * reinforcing routines, including through positive reinforcement
+* Mentor
+    * How do teachers relate to pupils to support _positive_ behaviour for learning?
+    * How is the department’s behaviour for learning policy implemented to aid learning?
+        * Task: What effective strategies have been observed?
+(Observation of other teachers? perhaps contrasting strategies from other subjects? consider _why_ these are effective)
+        * Task: Explicitly identify what a teacher has done to cultivate 'BehaviourForLearning' and what actions are taken as 'BehaviourManagement'
+    * How do teachers plan and teach their lessons managing the classroom environment to support positive behaviour for learning?

 Differed:
 * Making Computing connections – unfamiliar and familiar

-Mentor
-How do teachers relate to pupils to support positive behaviour for learning?
-How is the department’s behaviour for learning policy implemented to aid learning?
-What effective strategies have been observed?
-How do teachers plan and teach their lessons managing the classroom environment to support positive behaviour for learning?